sass/sass/proposal/module-system.md

 The `module-variables()`, `module-functions()`, and `module-mixins()` functions each take a `$module` parameter.
-This parameter must be a string, and it must match the prefix of a module used by the current module.
-These functions return comma-separated lists of the names of all members of their respective types defined in the given module.
-These names are quoted strings; the `module-variables()` function's strings do not include the leading `$`.
+This parameter must be a string, and it must match the namespace of a `@use` rule in the current source file.
+These functions return comma-separated lists of the names of all members of their respective types defined in the module loaded by that rule.
+These names are quoted strings;
+the `module-variables()` function's strings do not include the leading `$`.

 Because a module's member names are knowable statically, these functions may be safely called even before a module mixin is included.
 Note that (like the